georgtree/argparse/README.md

 normally appear as the list element following the switch, but if `-equalarg` is used, they may be supplied within the switch element itself, delimited with an `=` character, e.g. `-switch=arg`.

+When `-switch` and `-optional` are both used, `-catchall`, `-default`, and `-upvar` are disallowed.

 ### Parameter

 Parameter is the mandatory [element](#element) that is provided without any preceding flags before name, and it's position in the list of [definitions](#definition) is the same as it must be passed to `argparse` procedure.

-In definition list it is also could be explicitly statet with -parameter element switch.
+In definition list it is also could be explicitly stated with `-parameter` [element switch](#element-switch).
 Parameters can be made optional with `-optional`. `-catchall` also makes parameters optional, unless `-required` is used, in which case at least one argument must be assigned to the parameter.
 Otherwise, using `-required` with `-parameter` has no effect.

 ### Value